noahwhygodwhy/ModerateDXR/README.md

 After cloning, the vs project should just be ready to build/run.

+The pre-build step runs DXC on the shaders.hlsl file to proeuce shaders.h, which has the array of bytes representing the dxil.

 ## What pt 2

 The main function is in ModerateDXR.cpp.
 It